 In the late spring prior to the start of school, each family receives a program mailing which contains registration materials, the parent handbook and the morning and afternoon fee schedules.
 The school program calendar noting holidays, parent conference days, closed days, and so forth, is located at www.lincolnnurseryschool.org.
 The calendar is updated periodically and parents are encouraged to check the website regularly.
+We are currently researching a new system, and will update you accordingly.

 There will be several opportunities for you and your child to get to know your child's teacher, fellow classmates and parents, and the Director.
-These include a class play date, a home visit by the teacher(s), a Children's Visiting Day at the school, and an orientation night for parents.
-Once school starts, there will also be a chance to learn more about parent helping at the Parent Help Orientation.
+These include a class play date (suspended during COVID), a home visit by the teacher(s), a Children's Visiting Day at the school, and an orientation night for parents (will be videoconferenced).
 Your Room Parent and Host Family are two of your links to the school and are valuable resources for answering any questions you might have about the upcoming year.